Safety and Wellness

 - Equally divide yogurt mixture in 6 paper cups.

-- Place a popsicle stick in the middle of the yogurt.
+- Place a popsicle stick through the slit into the middle of the yogurt.

 - Put in the freezer and freeze overnight.